kagari0803/personal-website/README.md

 # Personal Website
 [Demo Website](https://kagari0803.github.io/personal-website/)
 ✔️RWD(only on big and medium screen)

+🏆Selected as an outstanding work in 多媒體程式設計 class

 ## Description
 It's the first website I made as homework in 2019.
 It shows my personal information, interests, and goals.